hariszhr/smart-grid-simulation-using-jade/README.md

 # smart-grid-simulation-using-jade

-This project uses a java farmework 'JADE' to create a network of agents, running in independent threads, communicating with each other to form a smart grid system.
+- This project uses a java farmework 'JADE' to create a network of agents, running in independent threads, communicating with each other to form a smart grid system.
-Every entity producing/consuming electricity from power supply grid is part of the system.
+- Every entity producing/consuming electricity from power supply grid is part of the system.

-Tha main source is the Power plants, who then supply power to houses.
+- The main power source is the Power plants, who then supply power to houses.
+House supply power to appliances, according to a predictive schedule.
-Houses can choose to switch their subscription across Power stations based on which station is giving the best availabe rate.
+- Houses can choose to switch their subscription across Power stations based on which station is giving best availabe rate.
-Total consumption of houses is sum of all appliances, light, car, etc. inside the house.
+- Total consumption of houses is sum of all appliances, light, car, etc. inside the house.

 The electric bill for each house is created on the fly, in real time.